In this section you will find information for patients who are breastfeeding and require anaesthesia or sedation.

 "Pumping and Dumping" (or expressing and disposing of the expressed breast milk) is hardly ever required.

-Please let the healthcare providers looking after you know that you are breastfeeding so they can discuss this with you and support you to do this around the time of your surgery.
+Please let the healthcare providers looking after you know that you are breastfeeding so they can discuss this with you and support you around the time of your surgery.

 If you have any concerns about your health or the health of your baby let the team caring for you know.
 This website is not a substitute for individualised health care advice.